RaulPPelaez/Naga_KeypadMapper/README.md

 		To test any <command> run it in the command cited above.

 		"configEnd" Marks the end of <configName>.

+		For a mouseclick run xdotool click <command>) (Can put numbers from 1 to 9 and options such as *--window etc).

 You can have as many configs as you want in the keyMap.txt file, just make sure to give them different names and include defaultConfig.